Passive House Performance for Single and Multi-Family

 “Building to Passive House standards, or close to them, will free us from our dependency on fossil fuels much faster than our current energy code approach, which allows states to decide which level of code to enforce.
 The technology is available to convert to renewable energy sources in place of fossil fuels, but the combination of reducing energy consumption, so that you need less equipment to produce that energy, is the best sustainable solution.”

-- Healthy, secure, noise-free environment
+- Acoustic reduction, noise-free environment

 - Freedom from excessive energy needs